slipstream/SlipStream/README.md

 # SlipStream

-Developed by SixSq, SlipStream(TM) is a multi-cloud coordinated provisioning and image factory engine.
+Developed by SixSq, SlipStream is a multi-cloud coordinated provisioning and image factory engine.
 In other words, it is an engineering Platform as a Service (PaaS) solution to support production deployment in the cloud, as well as development, testing,